Expo 2010 pavilions: Saudi Arabia

 Built on a plot of 7,600 m2, the Saudi Arabia Pavilion was the second largest after the China's national pavilion in terms of area and height, Saudi Arabia spent $164 million on its pavilion, which was the highest figure spent by one nation amongst all visiting countries.
 The pavilion was designed to resemble a giant oil tanker.

 The centerpiece of the Saudi Arabia pavilion featured a huge hanging boat shaped like a half moon.
 Date palms were planted on the top deck of the "moon boat", creating a hanging garden and thus epitomizing oases in the desert.
 Visitors were welcomed to the pavilion in both modern, as well as traditional, Bedouin tents set among date palm trees.
 The Saudi government imported the date palms and a full mosque for the expo.
-A large screen, estimated to be the size of a soccer field, projected images of King Abdullah meeting with Chinese President Hu Jintao.
+A large screen, estimated to be the size of a soccer field, projected images of King Abdullah meeting with CCP general secretary Hu Jintao.
 The Saudi Pavilion marked more than four million visitor by the end of the Expo and the pavilion was one of a few that remained standing when the Expo was concluded.

 The Saudi Pavilion saw a number of heads of state and government as well as celebrities visiting including Robert De Niro, Liv Tyler and Yao Ming.
 The public figures were received by the pavilion's director of Media Khalid Altowelli and other members of the Saudi Pavilion management.

 China is Saudi Arabia's fastest growing trading partner.
 A large stage within the pavilion was used to unveil joint Saudi-Chinese business deals, including a new railway between the cities of Mecca and Medina, which will be constructed by a Chinese firm.

 According to the official site, the pavilion welcomed its 2 millionth visitor on August 1, 2010.

 The Pavilion re-opened in July 2011 to welcome further guests to experience the 1400sqm flyover screen and will finally close on 8 October 2016.
 Over 7 million visitors will have visited the pavilion between May 2010 and its closing.

 As of June 2017, the pavilion has had all internal components removed and is now being demolished to allow for new construction to be completed on the site.